-For them, career development equates with writing newsletters, updating websites, emailing presenters, and the like – chores that take them away from practicing.
+For them, career development solely equates with writing newsletters, updating websites, emailing presenters, and the like – chores that take them away from practicing.

 With that in mind, here are 7 entrepreneurial strategies that can boost any musician’s creativity and career.

 7 Music Career Strategies that Spark Creativity

 Presenters will flock to hire you if you offer innovative programs that draw media attention and bring in listeners.
 Plus, you’ll be keen to promote shows that you know break new ground.

 2. Expand Your Audience

 Are there venues where your type of music isn’t normally heard?
 Have you ever put together school programs or maybe interactive concerts for the elderly or infirm?
 When you reach beyond your typical audiences, you increase your relevance to your community and stretch your creative powers.

 3. Compose on Commission

 Dancers, filmmakers, theater directors, singers, and even business leaders often need music for their presentations.
 If you make yourself available to them, you open up possibilities for both income and creative synergy.

 4. Record Distinctive Music